siddharthsinh-dev/project-cloud-programming-terraform/README.md

 https://github.com/siddharthsinh-dev/project-cloud-programming-terraform

 # Static Website Hosting with Amazon S3 and CloudFront using Terraform

-This project demonstrates how to host a static website using Amazon S3 and CloudFront with Terraform.

 This documentation provides step-by-step instructions on how to deploy a static website using Amazon S3 and CloudFront with Terraform.

 **Prerequisites**